Apple's Entire Lineup of AirPods Is On Sale Now for Amazon Prime Day

-The Best Prime Day AirPods Deals to Shop Now: Save on AirPods Pro 2, Max Headphones and More
+The Best Prime Day AirPods Deals to Shop Now: Save on Apple AirPods at Their Best Prices Ever

 The impressive sound quality and portable design of AirPods makes it hard to leave the house without them.
 Now is the perfect time to finally snag the AirPods Max as they are marked down to their lowest price this year.
 Designed with memory foam ear cushions, the noise-cancelling headphones not only offer high quality sound, but also high quality comfort.
 You can save $100 on four different colors of AirPods Max, including grey, silver, green and pink.